 Application and Advisory Appointments Committee The posts are offered on a whole-time basis (10PA) but suitably-qualified applicants who wish to work part-time will be considered.
-We are committed to flexible working arrangements, including job sharing and annualised hours, as well as hybrid working (one or two days per week remotely) and we will discuss these arrangements with any shortlisted candidates.
+We are committed to flexible working arrangements, including job sharing, and we will discuss these arrangements with any shortlisted candidates.
 We welcome applications from established consultants and senior trainees who will be within six months of completion of specialist training at the time of the Advisory Appointments Committee.
-Applicants must have completed specialist training in cellular pathology and have entered on the GMC Specialist Register prior to taking up the appointment.
+Applicants must have completed specialist training in Microbiology and have entered on the GMC Specialist Register prior to taking up the appointment.
 "We are committed to flexible working arrangements, including job sharing."